noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 22/4/2021 all night long, dream injection and all the mafias that work for **Francesca** saying to me that they will kidnap me.

+- 22/4/2021 **Aurora** is speaking about that when I will die for a gun shoot that she together with **Francesca** will charge to one of the Mafia group that is playing about over my death here in my torture ambient, I will cry and saying that I'll have cold.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)